vCenter Driver Setup¶

 A vCenter datastore is unique inside a datacenter, so it is possible that two datastores can be found with the same name in different datacenters and/or vCenter instances.
-When you import a datastore, OpenNebula generates a name that avoids collisions, that name contains the datastore name, the datastore type between parentheses and, if there was another datastore with that name, a suffix.
-That name can be changed once the datastore has been imported to a more human-friendly name.
-This is sample name:
+In this situation, OpenNebula generates a name that avoids collisions.
+This name can be changed once the datastore has been imported to a more human-friendly name.

 Import a datastore with onevcenter¶

 Here’s an example showing how a datastore is imported using the command-line interface: